veecode-gateway/.github/profile/README.md

 We pick up where Kong OSS slowed down: tagged releases, multi-arch RHEL builds, an SBOM-driven security gate, and a plugins-first extension model that survives upstream syncs.

+**APIP is not a Kong Gateway or Kong Konnect replacement** - we still recommend corporate customers to reach Kong Inc. for mission-critical or regulated environments.
+APIP is production-ready, but on similar terms as Kong OSS itself.

 ## The VeeCode Platform

 APIP is the gateway.
 It pairs with **VeeCode DevPortal** — a [Backstage](https://backstage.io/)-based Internal Developer Portal — so the full API lifecycle becomes a self-service experience: